-Currently, Banpu NEXT has a total capacity of 37 MW from the solar rooftop and floating solar projects in

-Thailand.
-Banpu NEXT provides installation and after-sales services to customers deploying modern technologies and innovations.
+Currently, Banpu NEXT has a total capacity of 37 MW from the solar rooftop and floating solar projects in and after-sales services to customers deploying modern technologies and innovations.
 Teams of engineers and customer services will monitor all sites' systems in real-time from the control room.
 Banpu NEXT's customers can also monitor their energy generation and consumption, electricity cost saving and carbon dioxide emissions reduction in real-time as well as track records via tablet or smartphone, along with other additional features.